Verifying your legal authorization to work

 Your legal authorization to work will be verified through a computer match with the U.S. Citizenship and Immigration Services (USCIS).
 The information received from the USCIS may affect your eligibility for unemployment benefits.

-When you file for unemployment benefits, you will be asked to provide your Alien Registration Number.
+When you apply for unemployment benefits, you will be asked to provide your Alien Registration Number.
 If you fail to provide this information, your benefits may be delayed or you may be disqualified from receiving benefits.

 You may also be asked to provide a copy of the papers that establish your authorization to work.
 These papers may include: